DazedChou/README-Generator/README.md

   # README Generator

   ## Description:
-  Create a programe where the user answers the given promps and a README.md will be automatically generate
+  Create a program where the user answers the given promps and a README.md will be automaticaly generated

   ## Table of Contents